 Duke of York’s Royal Military School Remembrance Events

-Students and staff from the Duke of York’s Royal Military School, Dover, took part in Remembrance events in London and east Kent.
+Students and staff from the Duke of York’s Royal Military School took part in Remembrance events across London, Kent and Belgium.

-Remembrance Sunday saw members of The Dukies’ Association (former students), join current students in a parade at the School’s war memorial.
-The parade was inspected by Principal Alex Foreman, Major Mark Ellis and Regimental Sergeant Major David Russell.
+Remembrance Sunday saw members of The Dukies’ Association (former students) join current students in a parade at the School’s cenotaph.
+The parade was inspected by Principal Alex Foreman, Lieutenant Colonel Mark Ellis and Regimental Sergeant Major David Russell.

-Events began for the School on the previous Monday with the Torch Lighting Ceremony of the British Torch of Remembrance at the Tomb of the Unknown Warrior in Westminster Abbey.
-Wreaths were laid by the Belgian Ambassador and Armed Forces Minister James Heappey MP following a ceremony conducted by the Chaplain to the Speaker of The House of Commons.
+Events began for the School on the previous Tuesday with the Torch Kindling Ceremony of the British Torch of Remembrance at the Tomb of the Unknown Warrior in Westminster Abbey.

 Students formed a Guard of Honour over the Tomb of the Unknown Warrior as well as a Colour party and buglers.
-Senior Under Officer Toby commanded the Guard of Honour, which consisted of Deputy Senior Under Officer Charlie and Junior Under Officers Anamaria, Cameron, Zoey, Christian and Jacob.
-The Colour Ensigns were Junior Under Officers Priya and Jennifer.
-Buglers who played the Last Post and Reveille were Bugle Major Anton and Colour Sergeant Dylan.
-Regimental Sergeant Major Archie and Regimental Quartermaster Sergeant Daisy were Torch Bearers for the ceremony.
+Senior Under Officer Joanna commanded the Guard of Honour, which consisted of Junior Under Officers Freddie, Louise, Jola, Brett, Blessing and Keifer.
+Colour Ensigns Skye and Ekeoma were accompanied by Buglers Kai, Maddie and Alec, who played the Last Post and Reveille.
+Regimental Sergeant Major Will and Regimental Quartermaster Sergeant Yetta were Torch Bearers for the ceremony.

 On Saturday evening, the School hosted 200 former students in its dining hall for The Dukies’ Association’s Annual Reunion Dinner.